G. Gordon Liddy, Watergate mastermind, dead at 90

 Liddy claimed in an interview with CBS’ “60 Minutes” that Nixon was “insufficiently ruthless” and should have destroyed tape recordings of his conversations with top aides.

 Liddy learned to market his reputation as a fearless, if sometimes overzealous, advocate of conservative causes.
-Liddy’s syndicated radio talk show, broadcast from Virginia-based WJFK, was long one of the most popular in the country.
-He wrote best-selling books, acted in TV shows like “Miami Vice,” was a frequent guest lecturer on college campuses, started a private eye franchise and worked as a security consultant.
+His syndicated radio talk show, broadcast from Virginia-based WJFK, was long one of the most popular in the country.
+He wrote best-selling books, acted in TV shows like “Miami Vice,” was a frequent guest lecturer on college campuses, started a private-eye franchise and worked as a security consultant.
 For a time, he teamed on the lecture circuit with an unlikely partner, 1960s LSD guru Timothy Leary.

 In the mid-1990s, Liddy told gun-toting radio listeners to aim for the head when encountered by agents of the Bureau of Alcohol, Tobacco and Firearms.
 “Head shots, head shots,” he stressed, explaining that most agents wear bullet-resistant vests under their jackets.
 Liddy said later he wasn’t encouraging people to hunt agents, but added that if an agent comes at someone with deadly force, “you should defend yourself and your rights with deadly force.”